 AIS functions include the ability to gather and process data into information that can be reported to and used by decision makers.
 Communication of this information comes in many forms.
 Team work is a necessary component of any successful business model and will be necessary to complete projects preparing you for the gathering, processing, and communication of information.
 Also, the ability to compose and present concise written/oral reports is imperative in fast-paced business.
-This class will emphasize team/partner projects that will utilize Wix.com to reinforce course material and provide hands-on experience with AIS concepts and tools.
-Separate documents from the syllabus will be provided with detailed assignment and expectations.
+This class will emphasize team/partner projects that reinforce course material and provide hands-on experience with AIS concepts and tools.
+More information will be provided in class.
 Late projects will not be accepted.